YinHK-gameDev/unity-learn/lighting/Lightmapping/README.md

 ### Lightmap Parameters Asset

-A LightmapParameters Asset contains a set of values for the parameters that control Unity’s lighting features.
-These Assets allow you to define and save different sets of values for lighting, for use in different situations.
+A **Lightmap Parameters Asset** contains a **set of values for the parameters that control Unity’s lighting features**.
+These Assets **allow you to define and save different sets of values for lighting**, for use in different situations.

-Lightmap Parameters Assets allow you to quickly create presets optimized for different types of GameObjects , or for different platforms and different Scene types (for example, indoor or outdoor Scenes).
+Lightmap Parameters Assets **allow you to quickly create presets optimized for different types of GameObjects**, or **for different platforms** and **different Scene types** (for example, indoor or outdoor Scenes).

 To create a new Lightmap Parameters Asset, right-click in the **Project window** and go to** Create > Lightmap Parameters**.
 Unity stores this in your Project folder.
 Or **Assets > Create > Lightmap Parameters**.